TinfoilMC/TaterNetworking/README.md

-Unmaintained, see https://github.com/astei/krypton for an alternative
+Kinda of discontinued, see https://github.com/astei/krypton for an alternative

 # TaterNetworking